-A PPC agency has to remain agile in their approach to managing campaigns across Google Search, Display and YouTube to sustain marketing performance and results.
+A PPC agency has to remain agile in their approach to managing campaigns across effective digital marketing channels, such as Google Search, Display and YouTube, to sustain marketing performance and results.
 If you are advertising on Google, you can make sure that your digital marketing agency are making the right shifts in your ad campaigns.

 ETAs are the classic Search Ads that you generally see on the search results page on Google.
 As of June 2022, you will no longer be able to create or edit your ETAs.
 This ad type has been replaced with Responsive Search Ads (RSAs) as the default Search Ads format.
 ETAs that are set up will continue to run indefinitely and can only be paused or deleted.